-6 Powerful Supplements for Women Over 60 (# 5 Will Surprise You!)
+6 Best Vitamins and Supplements for Women Over 60 (# 5 Will Surprise You!)

 While diet should always come first, there are some supplements for women over 60 that provide additional benefits that can be difficult to obtain from food alone – especially if you are eating less to lose weight, if you have a reduced appetite or are avoiding certain foods due to intolerances.